Eduard Josef Wimmer-Wisgrill: The Wiener Werkstatte

 In 1910, the Wiener Werkstätte applied for a dressmaking license and that summer began selling women's fashion in the spa resort of Karlsbad (today, Karlovy Vary in the Czech Republic).
 It was rumored that the creation of the Wiener Werkstatte’s fashion department was a result of Wimmer’s visit to the Stoclet Palace in Brussels, which had been entirely designed by Hoffman.
 He was apparently surprised by Madame Stoclet’s French-designed garments, the only items not signed by Hoffman, which he felt broke the harmony of the home’s design.

+After Stoclet Palace, the furnishings for the art collectors August and Serena Lederer had been entrusted to Eduard Wimmer-Wisgrill und produced by the Wiener Werkstätte.
+In March 1914 he became a partner in the Wiener Werkstätte.

-During his stay in Karlsbad, Wimmer wrote to Hoffman that although the “business itself was rather fun … the female junk and clients milling around was just about the limit”, likely referring to the cumulation of textiles in the Karlsbad workshops.
-The first collection was shown in February 1911, quickly propelling the fashion department as one of the most successful branches of the organization.
+During his stay in Karlsbad, Wimmer wrote to Hoffman that although the “business itself was rather fun ... the female junk and clients milling around was just about the limit”, likely referring to the cumulation of textiles in the Karlsbad workshops.
+The first collection was shown in February 1911, quickly propelling the fashion department to one of the most successful branches of the organization.
 Wimmer was responsible for dress designs, along with Max Snischek and Otto Lendecke, while over 80 designers created textiles, lace, needlework, and beadwork.

 However, the dresses often remained at the project stage, and the commercial results were mediocre due to their focus on conceiving sketches of clothing that were too complex to actually produce rather than realistic and wearable fashion designs.
 The firm was reorganized as a limited liability company in 1914 after losing its first financial backer, Fritz Waerndorfer.
 When Wimmer moved to the United States in 1922, Max Snischek took over as head of the fashion department.

 Design work

 Wimmer’s couture was praised for its originality.
 In his designs, he integrated less geometry than his predecessors Hoffman and Moser.
 His work was heavily inspired by nature, often including floral shapes, leaves and plant-like patterns.
 He was also inspired by non-traditional folk textiles.
 He frequently used ‘harem trousers,’ which resembled bloomers and were representative of the period.

 The famed French designer Paul Poiret visited Vienna as the Werkstatte released its first fashion collections in 1911.
-He returned later that year because he had liked Wimmer’s designs so much, and bought many of them to bring back to Paris.
+Poiret returned later that year because he had liked Wimmer’s designs so much, and bought many of them to bring back to Paris.
 He even used some of the Werkstatte’s textiles in his own work.
 Wimmer's influence on Poiret was mutual; Wimmer was dubbed the “Poiret of the Viennese” by the press, due to his Parisian-style silhouettes.

 Wimmer also designed a number of buildings in Vienna and other cities in Austria.
 His architectural work was mostly inspired by the Modernism movement in art and architecture.
-Wimmer is considered one of the fathers of modern architecture in Austria.
+For that reason, Wimmer is considered one of the fathers of modern architecture in Austria.